exasol/cloud-storage-extension/docs/system_requirements.md

 Needs: dsn

-### Transfer data to an Exasol Table
+### Import data to an Exasol Table
 `req~transfer-data-to-an-exasol-table~1`

-EKC transfers data from a Kinesis Stream directly to an Exasol table.
+EKC imports data from a Kinesis Stream directly to an Exasol table.

 Covers: